t-donnenfeld/todo-app/README.md

 - CSRF checks are Disabled
 - Can only create users with role USER ( no admins )
 - Update endpoints are using replace pattern, not json-patch
-- OK to allow too much information for user :
+- Endpoints might deliver too much information to users

 ### Issues encountered